linz/linz-lds-bde-schema/README.md

 Testing
 -------

-Testing is done using pg_regress and [PgTap](http://pgtap.org/).
+Testing is done using `pg_regress` and [PgTap](http://pgtap.org/).
 To run the tests run the following command:

-	make test
+    make check

 Building Debian packaging
 --------------------------